ramapriyan912001/tp/docs/DeveloperGuide.md

 **MSS**

-1. User chooses to delete a group.
+1. User requests to delete group with a specific name.
-2. User enters delete group command into CLI along with group name.
+2. AWE deletes group with specified group name.
+3. AWE shows updated list of groups.
 3. AWE displays confirmation message.

    Use case ends.

 **Extensions**

 * 2a.
+AWE detects group name that contains non-alphanumeric characters.
+  * 2a1.
+AWE displays message to remind User to type in a group name that contains only alphanumeric characters.

+    Use case ends.

+* 2b.
 AWE detects group name that is not in address book.
     * 2a1.
 AWE displays message to remind User to type in name of a group inside the addressbook.

       Use case ends.